 Fr.
 Moreau emphasized the importance of education in his writings, inspiring Holy Cross schools on five continents, which to this day follow his charge, “We shall always place education side by side with instruction; the mind will not be cultivated at the expense of the heart.
 While we prepare useful citizens for society, we shall likewise do our utmost to prepare citizens for heaven.”

 The Holy Cross tradition also places a special emphasis on service, hospitality and inclusion in honor of St. Andre Bessette, who served as a brother of Holy Cross from 1870 to 1937 and was canonized by Pope Benedict XVI in 2010.

 Practice of the Charisms

-Gilmour Academy embraces the gifts, or charisms, of the Holy Cross, anchoring our practices and guiding our community in the 21st century and beyond.
+Gilmour Academy embraces the gifts, or charisms, of the Congregation of Holy Cross, anchoring our practices and guiding our community in the 21st century and beyond.
 Hover to learn more.

 34001 Cedar Road, Gates Mills, Ohio 44040 phone: (440) 442-1104